W427697/Discord-/docs/configure/styling-and-css.md

 ### Styles aren't being applied with Angular

 The latest Angular releases introduced significant changes in configuring and styling projects.
-If you're working with an Angular version greater than 13 and your styles aren't being applied, you may need to check your `angular.json` ad adjust the `builder` configuration to import your CSS:
+If you're working with an Angular version greater than 13 and your styles aren't being applied, you may need to check your `angular.json` and adjust the `builder` configuration to import your CSS:

 ```json
 {